song31/comix-server/README.txt

 A) See handler.php.
 You need to modify handler.php, index.php, and httpd.conf-comix.

-Q) Does the server support password protection?
-A) No, current version does not support any authentication mechanism.
-   We strongly recommend you run run the comix server in a private network.
-   If you run the server on a public network, anybody can see the content.

 Q) Does the server support other archive formats such as RAR or CBR?
 A) No. Current version only supports ZIP (or CBZ).

+Q) Does the server support password protection?
+A) Yes, using Apache's basic authentication mechanism.
+Refer to http://www.cs.duke.edu/csl/faqs/web/basic-auth to know how to configure it.
+Note that the userid should be AirComix (case sensitve) and .htaccess file should be /var/services/web where handler.php exists.
+If there is no htpasswd in your system, you can create the password file on other Linux/OSX machines and copy it to your system.